 - Diabetics at high risk of hypoglycaemia can be compromised by a lack of access to emergency treatment (e.g. glucose and glucagon) in flight.

-Effect of condition on aviation (Types 1 and 2)
+The effect of the condition on aviation (types 1 and 2)

 - Insulin dependent diabetics (type 1 or 2) risk loss of consciousness due to a hypoglycaemic event.

-- Pilots and controllers who have been diagnosed with type 1 or type 2 diabetes must ground themselves and notify this condition to their DAME.
+- Pilots and controllers who have been diagnosed with type 1 or type 2 diabetes must ground themselves and notify their Designated Aviation Medical Examiner (DAME) of this condition.